algolia/jekyll-algolia/README.md

 The `AlgoliaSearchRecordExtractor` contains two methods (`custom_hook_each` and `custom_hook_all`) that are here so you can overwrite them to add your custom logic.
-They currently simply return the argument they take as input.
+By default, they do nothing except returning the argument they take as input, and are placeholder for you to override.

 The best way to override them is to create a `./_plugins/search.rb` file, with the following content: